The Planning Department has relocated to the lower level of the West Annex at 431 Quarry Road, Columbus.

 Answer: These are what are called exempt subdivisions.
 These require only staff review.
 There is a $200 review fee for all surveys submitted.

-Answer: No additional planning permits are needed, but you should always check with the County Sanitarian and Floodplain Administrator in Environmental Health, and Road and Bridge Department to be sure.
+Answer: Please contact the necessary permitting offices in Stillwater County to see what permits are required: County Sanitarian and Floodplain Administrator in Environmental Health, GIS/ Rural Addressing and Road and Bridge Department

 Question: My subdivision has preliminary plat approval, can I sell lots?